Automated Assertion Generation and Regression Testing for Machine Learning Notebooks: Regression Testing Framework

-We designed \tool's APIs to mirror common assertions such as Python's \texttt{assert} and Numpy's \texttt{assert\_allclose}.
-Unlike those assertions, \tool's assertions are inactive during normal execution, to not interrupt development process. \tool integrates with Pytest through a custom plugin.
-When invoked with the \texttt{--nbtest} flag, \texttt{pytest} parses the Jupyter notebook, locates cells with \tool assertions, executes them as tests.
-Using \texttt{pytest}'s collection hooks~\cite{pytesthooks}, each assertion is registered as an individual test with a unique identifier.
-This identifier allows developers to pinpoint exactly which assertions pass or fail. \tool executes all notebook cells regardless of cell execution failures, and then report results.
+We designed \toolpylib's APIs to mirror common assertions such as Python's \texttt{assert} and Numpy's \texttt{assert\_allclose}.
+Unlike those assertions, \toolpylib's assertions are inactive during normal execution, to not interrupt the development process. \toolpylib integrates with \texttt{pytest} through a custom plugin.
+When invoked with the \texttt{--nbtest} flag, \texttt{pytest} parses the Jupyter Notebook, locates cells with \tool assertions, and executes them as tests.
+Using \texttt{pytest}'s collection hooks~\cite{pytesthooks}, each assertion is registered as an individual test with a unique identifier. \tool executes all notebook cells regardless of execution failures, and then reports results.